No exercise is more anticipated yet dreaded by business leaders than budget season and annual strategic planning.

 8. Finalize Formal Plan

-Proper documentation can prevent last-minute scrambles and ensure a smoother finalization.
+Once the inputs have been properly integrated, it's time to make it formal.
 Documenting a formal plan should include financial statements (i.e. income statement, balance sheet, statement of cash flows), along with an operating plan in the form of a slide deck that answers:

 - What is the opportunity that the company perceives to exist?